emily1618/Data-Portfolio/Investing/README.md

 min_price = get_price_at_min_weight(port_list, port_wts, port_prices)
 ```

-Getting the previous trading day and convert back to string to use in the next function.
+Getting the previous trading date and convert back to string to use in the final output function:
 ```
 from datetime import timedelta from datetime import datetime